 As I started connecting the malleability of the brain with the versatility of paper, I felt more and more compelled to pushing the envelope with a material that has been around me for so long, but which potential was still hidden to me.
 From flat pieces, I felt the urge to create 3-D pieces.
 I experimented with different improvised tools and a variety of papers.
 Through that process of exploration, I started to feel more and more confident in my ability to transform paper into anything I envisioned.
 I discovered that as long as I kept insisting on it with discipline and curiosity for the unknown, just like we were doing with my son’s therapies, I was going to get some rewarding results.

 When Jill Hartz and I talked about showing my work at the Jordan Schnitzer Museum of Art a few years ago, I immediately felt excited about doing it using paper as the primary material.
 The idea of working with a restricted amount of resources is appealing to me because it stimulates and pushes my brain to be more resourceful.

-The process or writing is like capturing photographs of our thoughts using the written word instead of a camera.
+The process of writing is like capturing photographs of our thoughts using the written word instead of a camera.
 Such a complex process has the potential to illuminate and affect the writer and the reader at a deep level.
-I find literature to be one of the most revealing and fascinating forms of expression.

-The show, which I have titled INWARD-OUTWARD, will consist on 5 large paper pieces/series representing the 5 cognitive faculties that form the mind: consciousness, perception, thinking, judgement, and memory.
+The exhibition will consist of five series representing the 5 cognitive faculties that form the mind: consciousness, perception, thinking, judgment, and memory.

 According to World Health Organization: “One in four people in the world will be affected by mental or neurological disorders at some point in their lives.
 Around 450 million people currently suffer from such conditions, placing mental disorders among the leading causes of ill-health and disability worldwide.”